vinceimbat/vinceimbat/content/desire.md

 sr-ease: 270
 ---

-A desire is a sub-category of a [[Mental state]].
+A desire is a sub-category of a [[mental state]].
 It is also a mental state but with a particular characteristic.
 It is an anticipation of a future mental state.
 It propels action.
 It is a conscious move to get oneself to an anticipated state.

 # References